pershyn/storm-debian-packaging/README.md

 According to [official storm guide](https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster) you have to have next things installed:
 - Java 6.
 But, according to [recent info](https://www.mail-archive.com/user@storm.incubator.apache.org/msg03230.html), storm-0.9.x works perfectly with java 1.6, 1.7 and 1.8.
 Also both openjdk and oracle jdk are supported.
+This package is build with java 7.
 - Python 2.6.6 - It may work also with other version, however this one claimed to be tested.

 During the installation storm package also creates or enables existing storm user.